 - Return Learning Agreement signed by institution abroad (can be done before departure).

 Once the documents have been submitted to the international office at INN University, 80% of the Erasmus scholarship will be paid out.
-Please notice that it can take up to 4 weeks until you get the money in the account.
+Please notice that it can take up to 4 weeks until you get the money in your account.

 - Complete the Erasmus + Report